learn-co-curriculum/phase-3-rack-status-codes-readme/README.md

-# HTTP Status Codes
+# Status Codes

-## Objectives
+## Learning Goals

-1. Define status codes and what they communicate to a client
+- Define status codes and what they communicate to a client
-2. Describe the structure and various categories of status codes
+- Describe the structure and various categories of status codes
-3. Set a response's status code in Rack
+- Set a response's status code in Rack

 ## Why Status Codes are Important for the Client